PRODUCT COMPARISONS

 {

-//Initialize the SDK library.
+// Initialize the SDK library.

 PdfCommon.Initialize();

-using (var mainDoc = PdfDocument.Load(@"c:\test001.pdf")) // C# Read source PDF File #1
+using (var mainDoc = PdfDocument.Load(@"c:\test001.pdf")) // Read source PDF File #1

 {

-//Open one PDF document.
+// Open one PDF document.

-using (var doc = PdfDocument.Load(@"c:\doc1.pdf")) //Read PDF File #2
+using (var doc = PdfDocument.Load(@"c:\doc1.pdf")) // Read PDF File #2

 {

-//Import all pages from document
+// Import all pages from the document

 mainDoc.Pages.ImportPages(